Do You Try To Fall Asleep To A Dream Of Your Choice? That’s Dreamscaping

 ADVERTISEMENT

-Dr Ben-Ari goes on to tell me that, once we have uncovered the underlying issue behind our more unsettling dreams, we can practise the therapist-approved waking dream process.
+Dr. Ben-Ari goes on to tell me that, once we have uncovered the underlying issue behind our more unsettling dreams, we can practice the therapist-approved waking dream process.

-"You can do some meditation practice to relax your mind and body and start to visualise your dream from the start," she says.
-"Really 'feel' each scene — pay attention to the colours, the smell, the texture, the landscape of the dream.
+"You can do some meditation practice to relax your mind and body and start to visualize your dream from the start," she says.
+"Really 'feel' each scene — pay attention to the colors, the smell, the texture, the landscape of the dream.
 Try to do this as soon as you wake up, when your mind is still in a fluid state.

 "Then it depends on the quality and elements of the dream.
 For example, if your dream sees you running away from a frightening figure, in the waking dream process, you might want to face that figure, to reach out for contact and initiate an intimate conversation.
 Ask the figure why they are chasing you.
 What do they want from you?
 Keep developing the conversation by asking about the meaning of things.